StephenClearyApps/DotNetApis/doc/dnaids.md

-DotNetApis are a form of identifier that is designed to be (mostly) human-readable and safe to use in the path portion of a URL.
+DotNetApiIds are a form of identifier that is designed to be (mostly) human-readable and safe to use in the path portion of a URL.

 # Alphabet